josephsavage/hive-sbi-v2/README.md

 # Hive Stake Based Income

-python scripts for automation of Hive Stake Based Income
+python scripts for automation of Hive Stake Based Income.
+For full context on functionality, please review our documentation at https://docs.hivesbi.com/

 ## How to start